 - Platform: Netflix

 This one-season series on Netflix will most definitely blow minds.
 Fullmetal Alchemist gained so much attention because of the genius and honest plot and setting.
 From the title itself, it’s easy to figure out that there will be a lot of science involved.

 Alchemy is the process of a wonderful mixture of two elements or objects.

-The story revolves around the two Alchemist brothers, Edward and Alphonse Elric, who are on the hunt for the ambiguous Philosopher’s stone, which would help them revive their bodies, which they had given up to bring back their dead mother.
+The story revolves around the two Alchemist brothers, Edward and Alphonse Elric, who are on the hunt for the ambiguous Philosopher’s stone, which would help them revive their bodies, which they had given up bringing back their dead mother.

 As confusing as the plot seems, it’s very neatly made and explained in 51 episodes.
 The show pretty much covers all the riveting genres from action-drama to war and science.